 Booking.com is a typical booking agent for the UK and Europe, they’re excellent for fully refundable deals.

-It’s also worth checking AirBnb for London, big European cities are one of the few places we have success with using this method of booking.
+It’s also worth checking AirBnb for London, big European cities are one of the few places we have had success with using this method of booking.
 Watch out for hidden cleaning charges on this platform, we usually prefer to use Booking dot com, which also lists apartments and so on.

 There are a few hotels in London that specialise in kids and families.
 Check out Brown’s in Mayfair.
 Here you can find interconnecting suites with adorable kid-friendly features.

-High budget guests may also like The Taj at Buckingham Gate.
+High-budget guests may also like The Taj at Buckingham Gate.
 The kids@Taj program offers special treats for kids.

 St James’s Hotel and Club is somewhat less expensive and has boasted its own kids’ concierge and afternoon teas.